afnanmmir/AfnansNotes/content/notes/BackProp.md

 In the real world, to perform this algorithm, computation graphs are created, where source nodes are the inputs, and interior nodes are the operations:
 ![Computational Graph](/notes/images/CompGraph.png)
 This is similar to an expression tree.
-When determining the value of the output, this graph is evaluated identiacally to an expression tree.
+When determining the value of the output, this graph is evaluated identically to an expression tree.
 This differs, though, because at each node, we are able to store the local gradient at that node, which will be propagated back to all the nodes behind it, allowing us to calculate the gradients for each source node that will be used to update the parameters.

 # Summary and Final Thoughts
 This is the backpropagation algorithm in full.
 We store local error signals at each layer of the stack and pass them down the stack to allow us to compute gradients efficiently enough so we can update parameters of complex neural networks with adequate efficiency.
 This algorithm stands out to me so much because it requires extensive knowledge of concepts in both calculus and software engineering.
 In my head, the storing of local error signals reminds me of dynamic programming, similar to memoization.
 Additionally, creating computation graphs and expression trees is a foundational software engineering principle.
 The intersection of math and software engineering here makes a very elegant algorithm in my opinion.